aquasecurity/cloud-security-remediation-guides/en/google/compute/vm-instance-deletion-protection.md

 2. If prompted, select your project and click Continue.

-3. Click the name of the instance for which you want to toggle deletion protection.
+3. Click the name of the instance for which you want to enable deletion protection.
 The instance details page displays.

 4. From the instance details page, complete the following steps:

     a.
 Click the Edit button at the top of the page.
     b.
-Under Deletion Protection, check the box to enable or uncheck the box to disable deletion protection.
+Under Deletion Protection, check the box to enable deletion protection.
     c.
 Save your changes.